 When to see a doctor

-See your doctor if you have persistent blood in your stool or other signs or symptoms of stomach polyps.
+See your health care provider if you have ongoing blood in your stool or other symptoms of stomach polyps.

 Stomach polyps form in response to damage to your stomach lining.
 The most common causes of stomach polyps are: